Deepneet/Deepneet.github.io/README.md

     - Moodle is designed to support both teaching and learning as it delivers a powerful set of learner- centric tools and collaborative learning environments that empowers both functionalities.
     - It is an open-source platform, it can be customised in any way and tailored to individual needs.
     - Its modular set up and interoperable design allows developers to create plugins and integrate external applications to achieve specific functionalities.
  - OBJECTIVES
-      - To reduce admin work by integrating the details of the students of all the different departments into a single database.
-       - To Ease the access for students because they can view their attendance and make up for the shortage of attendance accordingly.
+   - To reduce admin work by integrating the details of the students of all the different departments into a single database     - To Ease the access for students because they can view their attendance and make up for the shortage of attendance accordingly.
    - To save the time as manual work will be less and eliminate duplicate data entries.
     - To keep the parents informed about the student’s performance via Emails,alerts and generated reports.
   - Tools to be used
     - Moodle
     - MySql